liujqian/webpage-segmentation/README.md

 in this python script.

 To use the dataset for the training of the HTC model, just update the variables encoding the paths of the screenshots folder and the annotations files in the htc/train_htc.py script.
+To make inferences with the trained models, use the infer.py script found in the htc folder.

 Finally to use the dataset for training the Faster R-CNN model, create a directory called datasets in the faster-rcnn/customized-faster-rcnn directory.
 Then create a subfolder webis-webseg-20 in the newly created folder.
 Softlink the folder containing all the extracted screenshots to this webis-webseg-20 folder with the name webis-webseg-20-screenshots.
 Also softlink all the COCO formated annotations to this webis-webseg-20 folder with the names coco-formatted-info-{split}.json where {split} can be either train, val or test.
+To infere results, use the demo.py script found in the submoduled faster rcnn directory.

 ## Acknowledgments